demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-JetpackFixes/README.md

 - Hopefully fixed buggy behavior when "feathering" the thruster controls.
 (Sometimes, in vanilla, it would "drop" inputs and not activate the thruster when you click)
 - Fixed buggy interactions between tulip snakes and jetpacks, in which each would cancel out the other.
 Now they co-exist, in (nearly) perfect harmony
 - Fixed the jetpack "getting stuck" and storing momentum if your feet graze an object mid-flight
+- Fixed the ship "dragging" you with it, if you fly off the deck in the middle of the landing sequence.
 - Fixed the proximity warning (the beeping) logic being buggy, which caused it to continue playing in open sky, or not start playing when you are near terrain.
 - Fixed jetpack audio being distorted when you're flying around with it.
 (The Doppler effect shouldn't apply to your own jetpack, just when others are flying it)
 - If enabled in the config file, dropping the jetpack actually transfers momentum to the player, instead of them stopping in place.